Skip to content

 Operating principlePeople.
 Purpose.
 Performance.

 The architectural work and the applied performance work come from the same thinking.
 Some clubs need the structure.
 Some need the methods.
-Some need both — at different points in the same season.
+Some need both.

 Performance Development →